jeanbaptistemora/fluidattacks-universe2/makes/README.md

 - It's just their execution which may vary

 So, we want to:
-- Build everything deterministically
+- Build everything deterministically (packages)
-- Then execute, if needed
+- Then execute, if needed (apps)

 How is this implemented?
 - `makeDerivation` builds deterministically whatever you need